-Other DfE/ESFA Grants include monies received outside GAG funding, for example, the Teacher Pay and Pension Grant monies and Pupil Premium.
-As at the 31st August 2022 all of these monies had been spent in full.
+Other DfE/ESFA Grants include monies received outside GAG funding, for example, the Supplementary grant.
+As at the 31st August 2023 all of these monies had been spent in full.

 Local Authority Grants represents amounts payable to the academy predominantly from Lancashire County Council.
 A large percentage of these funds relate specifically to Special Educational Needs (SEN) funding.
-As at the 31st August 2022 these funds had been utilised in full.
+As at the 31st August 2023 these funds had been utilised in full.